tribp/Getting-Started-Docker/docker-examples-blueprints/multi-stage-debugger-dev-prod/README.md

 - we wrap our remote python program with 'debugpy'
     - see: **python -m debugpy --listen 0.0.0.0:5678 --wait-for-client -m test.py**
     - typically this will be a python program running in a remote container on a remote machine.
-    - 0.0.0.0:5678 -> this instrcuts debugpy to the localhost, the remote container, to listen on port 5678
+    - 0.0.0.0:5678 -> this instructs debugpy to the localhost (the remote container) to listen on port 5678
 - we tell it to "wait" until our IDE (on our PC/Mac) connects to it and gets (debug) instructions: start / step / stop etc

 - install the VScode extension.